owencaseyjames/PyShoreVolume/README.md

 Porthnsm = PORTH.NSM()
 Porthnsmeanda = PORTH.NSMEandA()
 ```
-Set the configurations for the SCA analysis functions, taking 8 arguments to be set.
-The elliposdal model defines what ellipsoid will be used in the distance measurements (https://geopy.readthedocs.io/en/stable/#module-geopy.distance), this corresponds to the CRS measurement set. save_to_path is the path to the results folder created in the prior code segment.
-Transect plot defines how often the transect number is plotted on to the final figure.
-CRS is the Coordinate Reference System to be used to perform the distance measurements.
-The error parameters are used to define the error ranges in the EPR plot and calculations.
-Finally intersectednew is where the intersection geopandas database is added to  the model.
+Set the configurations for the SCA analysis functions.
 An instance of this class can the be created and named after the region under analysis.
 Each of the methods provide a graphical output and the output results dataframe can be saved as a variable in the Python Interface as well as getting automatically saved in the results folder.

 ```
 PORTHDOD = DOD(subplotcols =  2, titlesize =  6, pixelsize = 1, DODCRS = 4326, figwidth = 5,